Annual Meeting 2017

 For security purposes, letters of invitation can only be sent to individuals registered for the meeting.
 To request a letter of invitation please contact firstname.lastname@example.org.

 The SVP badge must be worn at all times for admission to the scientific sessions, exhibits, and social events.

-The current total sales tax rate in Dallas is 8.250%.
+The current total sales tax rate in Calgary is 5% GST.

 Restaurant prices do not generally include a service charge, unless dining with a large group.
 It is customary to leave a tip of 15-20%.

-Please visit the International Visitors Office website at http://www.nationalacademies.org/visas for information.
+Please visit the Canadian government visitors website at http://www.cic.gc.ca/english/visit for information regarding visas and eTAs.
 Travelers are advised to apply for a visa as early as possible.
-Please check with your local U.S. consulate or embassy to find out the earliest that you may apply for a visa www.usembassy.gov/.
+Please check with your local Canadian consulate or embassy to find out the earliest that you may apply for a visa by clicking here.

 To learn more about Calgary and all it has to offer, please click here.
 If you are interested in a self-guided, downtown walking tour through forty years of Calgary's history, click here.